BillmanH/exoplanets/README.md

 ## April
 * Planetary observation
-    - Building the planetary observation building should enable you to scan the skies to find resources on celestial bodies.
+    - Building the planetary observation building should enable you to scan the skies to find new celestial bodies.
 * Ship Building
     - Should be able to build ships and store ships in a shipyard